mikeghen/goalz/AuditGoalz-11Setp2024.md

    - GoalzToken.sol - line 52, Add a require to check if the amount is greater than 0.
    - GoalzToken.sol - line 54, Add a require to check if the balance of the account is greater than or equal to the amount.

-3. Possibly implement the `ReentrancyGuard` from OpenZeppelin for critical functions like `mint` and `burn`.
+3. Implement `ReentrancyGuard` from OpenZeppelin for critical functions like `mint` and `burn` and 'withdraw'.

-## Overall Recommendations:

-1. Implement the `ReentrancyGuard` from OpenZeppelin for critical functions like `withdraw`.

-2. automatedDeposit is a public function - Add access control for Gelato, to the `automatedDeposit` function:
+4. automatedDeposit is a public function - Add access control for Gelato, to the `automatedDeposit` function:

 ```solidity
 function automatedDeposit(uint goalId) external goalExists(goalId) onlyAutomation {